-UC, CSU, Associate Degree Applicable Prerequisite or Corequisite: Any speech course
+Prerequisite or Corequisite: Any speech course Laboratory: Minimum 48 hours per semester

 Independent projects for students with a special interest in speech, involving assigned readings, research, conferences, and public speaking.
 Projects to be determined jointly by the student and instructor prior to registration.